 2Drug Applied Research Center and Department of Clinical Biochemistry, Faculty of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran

-Objective: Oxidative stress by cardiac ischemia causes protein modifications in serum albumin to create Ischemia Modified Albumin (IMA) and other circulatory proteins to create Protein Carbonyl (PC), that their increase from a baseline could be used as a diagnostic tool for cardiac ischemia disease.
-We aimed to evaluate IMA, PC, Malondialdehyde (MDA) and Total Antioxidant Capacity (TAC) differentiation between patients with early-stage non-ST-segment Elevation Myocardial Infarction (NSTEMI) and healthy control subjects and test their sole and integrative recognition efficiency as rapid predictive biomarkers for NSTEMI.
+Objectives: Oxidative stress by cardiac ischemia causes protein modifications in serum albumin to create Ischemia Modified Albumin (IMA) and other circulatory proteins to create protein carbonyl (PC), whose increase from the baseline could be used as a diagnostic tool for cardiac ischemia disease.
+We aimed to evaluate the differentiation of IMA, PC, malondialdehyde (MDA) and total antioxidant capacity (TAC) between patients with early stage non-ST-segment elevation myocardial infarction (NSTEMI) and healthy control subjects and test their sole and integrative recognition efficiency as rapid predictive biomarkers for NSTEMI.

-Results: Linear regression, correlation, and ROC curve analyses showed that both circulatory PC and IMA were statistically elevated in NSTEMI patients relative to control group, and both had statistically high sensitivity and specificity to rapid prediction of NSTEMI disease.
-Combinatorial determination of both biomarkers increased test specificity and negative predictive value (NPV).
+Results: Linear regression, correlation, and receiver operating characteristic (ROC) curve analyses showed that both circulatory levels of PC and IMA were statistically elevated in NSTEMI patients compared to control group, and both had statistically high sensitivity and specificity for rapid prediction of NSTEMI.
+Combinatorial determination of both biomarkers increased the test specificity and negative predictive value (NPV).

-Conclusion: Both PC and IMA contents could be used as early ischemic biomarkers for diagnosis of NSTEMI and integrative determination of both biomarkers could be used in emergency departments to fast diagnosis of NSTEMI disease.
+Conclusions: Both PC and IMA contents could be used as early biomarkers for diagnosis of NSTEMI and integrative determination of both biomarkers could be used in emergency departments for the fast diagnosis of NSTEMI.

 Cite By, Google Scholar